 When the WPS connection is successful, the light ring will stay solid blue for 20 seconds.
 If the light ring flashes rapidly, it indicates that the WPS connection was unsuccessful and you should try again.

-This means that the Hub is on.
+This means that the Virgin Media Hub 4 is on.
 It is booting up and should be ready in 5 minutes.

 Alternatives to Super Hub 4 routers

-The Super Hub 4 might not be working for you, in which case you might need to install a stand-alone WiFi router.
+The Virgin Media Hub 4 might not be working for you, in which case you might need to install a stand-alone WiFi router.
 Virgin Media customers end up doing this when their WiFi doesn’t work properly.
 Here are some examples of a bad WiFi setup:

 - Slow and unresponsive internet

 - Lag and poor latency

 - Unusable internet when there are multiple devices connected

 - WiFi black spots and dead zones. (learn more about those here)

 We have put a short list together for inexpensive replacements that will have your WiFi performing like it should.